 Putting all the configuration details into code and keeping it in source control just like application code means you can avoid making manual tweaks to individual environments which cause inconsistencies to appear.

 Just like the software under development, the infrastructure itself can be put through a CI/CD pipeline to ensure it works as expected, with the benefit that changes can be rolled back easily.

 Codifying your infrastructure opens the door to more automation; environments can be created automatically when they are needed and updated by rolling out a new configuration.

 The effectively limitless supply of compute resource from the IaaS provider allows you to scale up and down according to demand, while ensuring that if an instance fails it can be replaced immediately.
-This means your CI/CD pipeline can respond to increases in demand and ensure a reliable service.
+This means your CI/CD setup can respond to increases in demand and ensure a reliable service.

 With both IaaS and CaaS the maintenance of the physical hardware, including management of networking and storage capacity, and data center logistics are all handled by the cloud provider as part of their service offering.